-The best street market in the city is undoubtedly the Albert Cuyp market in De Pijp.
+The best street market to experience the city is undoubtedly the Albert Cuyp market in De Pijp.
 Open Monday through Saturday from around 09:00 to 17:00, you can food sample & souvenir shop your way through the street.
-Open rain / shine, this is a great place to spend an hour or two sampling around the stalls.
+Open rain/shine, this is a great place to spend an hour or two sampling around the stalls.

-Other street markets to explore include Noordermarkt (fruits, veggies, flowers, and fresh-made food), Amsterdam flea market at Waterlooplein, the Ten Katermarket in Amsterdam West, and the Flower Market in the canal rings (fresh flowers and other trinkets sold on floating barges).
+Other street markets to explore include Noordermarkt (fruits, veggies, flowers, and fresh-made food), Amsterdam flea market at Waterlooplein, the Ten Katermarket in Amsterdam West, and the Flower Market in the canal rings (fresh flowers and other touristy trinkets sold on floating barges).

 Try Dutch Food

 Picnic in the Park

 I’ve been hearing recently that the park is the new beach.
-No place does this seem more true than in cities where a great beach is not readily accessible =D So grab some food & drinks and head over to a nearby park to enjoy the sunshine and fresh air.
+No place does this seem truer than in cities where a great beach is not readily accessible =D So grab some food & drinks and head over to a nearby park to enjoy the sunshine and fresh air.
 In the summers, you’ll see sunbathers in the afternoon and people having a picnic through 22:00!

 A portion of all public parks in Amsterdam are dog-friendly.
 Most allow dogs off-leash as well, but if there are a lot of picnics going on, remember to be considerate and not have your dog go running into people’s lunch.
 If the picnickers call your dog on their own though, I say it’s fair game – if you call my dog over and then she gets to your food, it’s definitely your fault and I will not be sorry.[vertical-spacer]